Category

 Okuma: "We want to launch a major campaign to sell rubber bands.
 The size is up to you.
 What purpose will the rubber bands serve, and what size will you make them?"

 Unfortunately, they couldn't think deeply about this problem.
-I wondered if they lacked the courage to tackle a problem with no single right answer.
+I wondered if they lacked the courage to tackle a problem without a clear right answer.

 Worse still, some children asked, "Teacher, is there a right answer to this?"
 It seems they become anxious the moment they encounter a problem without an immediately obvious solution.

 Perhaps they can't endure the "time of patience" required to face problems where the answer doesn't immediately come to mind or where they don't understand.
-I suspect the reason is that today's children have developed the habit of wanting to hear the answer right away.
-I feel that the recent trend of individual tutoring and internet searches is accelerating this.
-It's because systems exist where if you don't understand, you just click or raise your hand and get the answer instantly.
+I suspect the root cause is that today's children have developed the habit of expecting instant answers.
+The recent trend of individual tutoring and internet searches seems to be accelerating this.
+They've grown accustomed to a system where if they don't understand something, they just click or raise their hand and get the answer instantly.

 Ito: Do they assume the teacher has the correct answer and just try to find it?